 (b) Under this contract, the Contractor shall deliver, furnish for Government use, or furnish for contractor use at a Federally controlled facility, (only personal computer products, televisions or imaging equipment that), at the time of submission of proposals and at the time of award, were EPEAT silver-registered or gold-registered.

 Recommended contract clauses for all EPEAT-registered product categories

 "Suppliers are required to block non-EPEAT-registered products on their electronic catalogs that customers may buy from through this contract".

 "Suppliers are required to provide quarterly reports quantifying the number of EPEAT-registered products purchased under this contract.
 The information must be reported in a matrix providing the following data for the current quarter, the fiscal year, and the duration of the contract."

-Using the Electronics Environmental Benefits Calculator
+Data Sources and Java Code Referenced in the Electronics Environmental Benefits Calculator

 This page includes all the data sources and Java Code referenced in the computers (purchased before 2019), imaging equipment and televisions calculators.
 These data sources provide explanations for baseline assumptions and for calculating the results by individual criterion.
 This page also provides the data used to calculate the bronze, silver and gold EPEAT levels.
 Life Cycle Assessment data can also be found here.
 Last updated December 28, 2017.